RadekVyM/MarvelousMAUI/README.md

 ## Features

-Wonderous .NET MAUI has highly expressive user interface, tailored to the mobile form factor, and does not conform to a stock design system.
+Marvelous .NET MAUI has highly expressive user interface, tailored to the mobile form factor, and does not conform to a stock design system.
 Only the .NET MAUI APIs and a few community libraries are used to achieve this level of expressiveness:

 - [.NET MAUI Community Toolkit](https://github.com/CommunityToolkit/Maui) - collection of common elements for development with .NET MAUI that developers tend to replicate across multiple apps
 - [SimpleToolkit](https://github.com/RadekVyM/SimpleToolkit) - library of helpers and simple, easily customizable controls
 - [Draggable Grid](https://github.com/RadekVyM/Draggable-Grid-JS) - JavaScript control that allows you to arrange items of an unordered list into a grid and to move between them by dragging

 ### Remarkable carousel view

 Unique, custom-built carousel view which lets you to switch between all eight wonders of the world.

 <p align="center">